A small delay and correlation time limit of stochastic differential delay equations with state-dependent colored noise: Introduction

 \section{Introduction}

 Stochastic differential equations (SDEs) are frequently used to describe the dynamics of physical and biological systems \cite{oksendal}.
 However, in situations where a system's response to stimuli is delayed, stochastic differential delay equations (SDDEs) provide more accurate models.
 This gain in accuracy comes at a price of greater mathematical difficulty because the theory of SDDEs is much less developed than the theory of SDEs.
 Thus, it is useful to develop approximations of SDDEs that are easier to work with than the original equations but still account for the effects of the delay(s).
+Such approximations have been used recently to show a phase transition in the collective behavior of robots with sensorial delays \cite{Mijalkov} and a crossover from the It\^o to the Stratonovich equation in the dynamics of an electrical circuit \cite{pesce2013} (see \cite{Volpe2016} for a review).

 In this article we consider a general SDDE system, driven by colored (i.e. temporally correlated) noise, which was motivated by an experiment involving an electrical circuit with a delayed feedback mechanism \cite{pesce2013}.
 In the experiment, the voltage is driven by a colored noise process with a rapidly decaying correlation function.
 An SDE approximation of an SDDE that generalizes the circuit was derived by first performing a Taylor expansion to first order in the time delays and then taking the limit in which the time delays and the correlation times of the noises go to zero at the same rate \cite{pesce2013}.
 This limiting SDE contains \emph{noise-induced drift} terms which depend on the ratios of the time delays to the noise correlation times.
-Convergence of the solution of the equation obtained by Taylor expansion to the solution of the limiting equation was proven later in \cite{mcdaniel2014}.
+Convergence of the solution of the equation obtained by Taylor expansion to the solution of the limiting equation was proven later in \cite{mcdaniel2016}.